-Prevent infection by using vaccinations and prophylactic antibiotics; limit painful crises and risk of acute chest syndrome by giving hydroxyurea.
+Prevent infection by using vaccinations and prophylactic antibiotics; limit painful crises and risk of disease complications by giving hydroxyurea.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.